wcjohnchen/single_cell/README.md

 <img src="figure/biomarkers_scrnaseq_2.png" style="width: 120%; height: 120%;">

 **(C)** Heatmap of highly-variable differentially expressed 3'UTR APA gene expression profile of identified cell types.
+Both Wilcoxon (adjusted p-value < 0.05 and absolute value of log2 fold change > 0.05) and SCVI DE tests (false discovery rate < 0.05 and mean of absolute value of log2 fold change > 0.5)) were performed for each gene across clusters.
+Only statistically significant genes that were found in common from the two tests were used.
+The heatmap is based on hierarchical clustering.

 <img src="figure/heatmap_stats_scrnaseq.png" style="width: 100%; height: 100%;">